Sequential OB-6 | 150 custom sounds

 OUTRO / WHAT TO DO?

 If you want me to compare the OB-6 to other synths, let me start by comparing it to a classic: OB-6 reminds me heavily of the Nord Leads.
 One: it sounds as if it was already mastered in a studio.
-Two: the sound is kind of “thin” but lucid, so that’s the good kind of thin (it never gets muddy / brassy / woody like in the case of REV-2 or Matrixbrute).
+Two: the sound is kind of “thin” / lucid yet beefy at the same time, so that’s the good kind of thin (it never gets muddy / brassy / woody like in the case of REV-2 or Polybrute).
 Three: the interface is hands-on, you get what you see, no menu diving, etc. Four: the build quality is top of the tops (actually much better / more sturdy than Nord Leads).
 Five: made in the country of design (USA for OB-6, Sweden for NL).
-Of course in the end the OB-6 is much more than the Nord Lead thanks to its FX, filter morphing and modulation routings.
-But the first three characteristics alone (“pro” sound, timbre clarity, immediate user interface) are a recipe for success among the synth crowd that rarely fails.

-If you want me to compare it to the Prophet-6, just read my Prophet-6 write-up.
-Here I will just offer a one-sentence comparison: OB-6 is the frothy / organic-sounding synth with a stronger sonic signature, while the polished / bright-sounding Prophet-6 has less dominant character and for this reason can be perceived as more versatile / usable in a mix.
+Here I will just offer a one-sentence comparison: OB-6 is the frothy / organic-sounding synth with a stronger sonic signature, while the polished / “laid-back” Prophet-6 has less dominant character and for this reason can be perceived as more versatile.

 Support this page when you buy gear: